 Separately, the Company's employee health care is provided through a trust, administered by a third party.
 The Company funds the trust based on current claims.
 The administrator has purchased appropriate stop-loss coverage.
 Losses on these policies up to the deductible amounts are accrued based upon known claims incurred and an estimate of claims incurred but not reported.
 The accruals are derived from known facts, historical trends and industry averages to determine the best estimate of the ultimate expected loss.
-Actual claims may vary from our estimate.
-We include any adjustments to such reserves in our consolidated results of operations in the period in which they become known.
+Actual claims may vary from estimates.
+The Company includes any adjustments to such reserves in its consolidated results of operations in the period in which they become known.

-The accrued liability for self-insured claims includes incurred but not reported losses of \$3.4 million and \$3.8 million at March 31, 2013 and December 31, 2012, respectively.
+The accrued liability for self-insured claims includes incurred but not reported losses of \$3.9 million and \$3.8 million at June 30, 2013 and December 31, 2012, respectively.